 Most common names around the world

-Smith, of English origin, is the most common name in America and Australia.
-Johnson, Williams, and Brown follow Smith in terms of last names in America.
+Smith, of English origin, is the most common name in North America and Australia.
+Johnson, Williams, and Brown follow Smith in terms of last names in that part of the world.
 Following Smith in Australia are Jones, Williams, and Brown.
 The similar list in both countries reflects their shared history as former British colonies.

-While the lists of the most common first names in Greece and Cyprus remain relatively similar, due to naming customs, popular first names in America can widely from year to year, owing to trends.
+While the lists of the most common first names in Greece and Cyprus remain relatively similar due to naming customs, popular first names in North America can vary widely from year to year, owing to trends.

-According to the U.S Social Security Administration, the most popular names for American men over the past 100 years are James, John, Robert, and Michael, while for women they are Mary, Patricia, Jennifer, and Linda.
+According to the U.S. Social Security Administration, the most popular names for American men over the past one hundred years have been James, John, Robert, and Michael, while for women they are Mary, Patricia, Jennifer, and Linda.